Large Parts of Random Plane Partitions: a Poisson Limit Theorem: Preliminary Results

-\begin{lemma} We have
+\begin{lemma}.
+We have

-where $x,y_1,...,y_n$ are formal variables. \end{lemma}
+where $x,y_1,\dots,y_n$ are formal variables. \end{lemma}

-{\it Sketch of the proof.} We notice first that Definition 1 implies that $\sum_{j\ge 1}Y_{j,n}$ equals the conjugate trace of a plane partition.
+{\it Sketch of the proof.} We notice first that Definition \ref{d1} implies that $\sum_{j\ge 1}Y_{j,n}$ equals the conjugate trace of a plane partition.
 Stanley \cite[Theorem 2.2]{S73} showed that from (\ref{tr}) it follows that

 where $x$ and $y$ are formal variables.
-Clearly, (\ref{gf}) is a slight extension of (\ref{sgf}), in which the contributions of the parts $k$ are separated by the variables $y_k$.
-The proof of of (\ref{gf}) follows the same line of reasoning as in \cite{S73}.
+Clearly, (\ref{gf}) is a slight extension of (\ref{sgf}), in which the contribution of the parts $k$ are separated by the variables $y_k$.
+The proof of (\ref{gf}) follows the same line of reasoning as in \cite{S73}.
 It is based on two bijections.
 The first one, due to Knuth \cite{K70}, is as follows: